Apr 27–30, 2025 | Daejeon Convention Center, Daejeon, South Korea

 Scientific Organizers:

-Sharon B. Cantor, Alberto Ciccia, Vincenzo Costanzo and Kyungjae Myung
+Sharon B. Cantor, Alberto Ciccia, Vincenzo Costanzo, and Kyungjae Myung

 Important Travel and Transportation Information